Idadelveloper/Idadelveloper.github.io/_posts/2020-12-07-outreachy-introduce-yourself.md

 date: 2020-12-07
 ---

-# A Little About Me!{: h1 }
+# A Little About Me!
+Hello, I’m Ida Delphine and currently a 20 year old computer engineering student based in Cameroon.

 ![Ida Delphine's Picture](/assets/images/idadel.jpg "Ida's Pic"){: .center-image }

-Hello, I’m Ida Delphine and currently a 20 year old computer engineering student based in Cameroon.
 I fell in love with coding about a year ago after I wrote my first Python code.
 Back then, I was in a med school doing pharmacy technology and after my first coding experience, I didn’t even think twice about dropping out from med school.
 It was not an easy decision but I must say, completely changing my career path to technology has been my best decision so far.
 A year later after my transition to tech, I got the outreachy internship which is my main reason for this intro.

 ![Yocto Project Logo](/assets/images/yocto.png "Yocto's Pic"){: .center-image }